theodoremoreland/Notes/AWS/Cloud_Practitioner/README.md

 (e.g. RDS, EMR, ElasticSearch, Elastic Beanstalk)

-### FAAS (Function as a service /  Abstract services)
+    FAAS (Function as a service /  Abstract services)

     Provides an environment where users can develop and run and application CODE without having to provision or manage servers or worry about scaling the infrastructure.

     Examples: Lambda

+    CaaS (Container as a Service)

+    A form of container-based virtualization in which container engines, orchestration and the underlying compute resources are delivered to users as a service from a cloud provider.

+    Examples: ECS

+    DaaS (Desktop-as-a-Service)

+    Examples: Workspaces

+    DBaaS (Database-as-a-Service)

+    Examples: RDS

+    BaaS (Backend-as-a-Service)

+    ETC...

 ### SAAS (Software as a service)